yvonnedy/milestone_project/README.md

 #### Run the analysis using Make

-1. After navigating to the project's root direcoty, open command line       (terminal/GitBash) and type `make clean` to clean up intermediate files generated in the previous run.
+1. After navigating to the project's root directory, open command line       (terminal/GitBash) and type `make clean` to clean up intermediate files generated in the previous run.

 2. Type `make all` to run the full analysis.